NguyenASang/Decimal-Binary_Converter/README.md

 A high precision Decimal/Binary converter written in Free Pascal

 ## Features
+- User - friendly interface
-- Support negative, positive, real numbers
+- Support all types of numbers
 - Quick calculation
-- High precision (no rounding, E +, E, E -, ...)
+- High precision (no rounding, E notation,...)
 - Highlight the loop section for special cases when converting to binary.
-For more [information](https://github.com/NguyenASang/Decimal-Binary_Converter/wiki#what-is-the-part-that-loops-forever-when-converting-decimal-to-binary-)
+Learn [more](https://github.com/NguyenASang/Decimal-Binary_Converter/wiki#what-is-the-part-that-loops-forever-when-converting-decimal-to-binary-)
 - Automatically remove unnecessary parts in output and input (EG: 0001.100 -> 1.1)
 - Bypass the character limit when you type input.
-For more [information](https://github.com/NguyenASang/Decimal-Binary_Converter/wiki#what-is-the-input-limit-in-free-pascals-console-)
+Learn [more](https://github.com/NguyenASang/Decimal-Binary_Converter/wiki#what-is-the-input-limit-in-free-pascals-console-)

 ## Usage
 ### Normal user